aunnnn/SwiftyLocalization/README.md

 # SwiftyLocalization
 A simple localization solution for iOS.
 Google Spreadsheets -> Localizable.strings -> Swift's struct.

+*Note: This project is quite old, it probably doesn't run out of the box (e.g., there will be bugs).
+You may use it just as an idea for a localization workflow.
+Or fork and fix it to suit your needs.*

 From Google Spreadsheet (Live here: [example sheet](https://docs.google.com/spreadsheets/d/1zB_tPPhUxbjB6sVpLmvgGVXdd-7d5mvfrOaCzgkhHv8/edit#gid=1689234848)):
 ![Alt text](/Screen Shot 2559-10-13 at 1.56.55 AM.png "Spreadsheet")